 While some of these ideas sound simple, they’re quite difficult to carry out.
 For example, in order to find the best true pick-path, the optimization algorithm must know the warehouse’s geometric layout, including distances between all pairs of storage locations and most current WMS do not have this level of information.
 However, this is all now technically feasible to implement.
 Moreover, better tracking of human picker performance can also lead to designing better pick paths based on individual human behavior.
 Similar lines of thought can be applied to all of the other historical trade-off assumptions, and more.

 We also went out to experts in warehousing to get their take on what are the most value add areas that a startup should be working on in this space.
-Our warehousing experts are below, along with release dates for their blog posts, and you can find all interviews here:
+Our interviews with warehousing experts are below (the full series can be found here):

 - Gina Chung: Head of Innovation Americas @ DHL